USSoccerFederation/glass_onion/docs/contributing.md

 1. Fork the repo and create your branch from `main`.
 2. Make code changes to fix a bug/add features
 3. If you have added new code, add test(s) which cover the changes you have made.
 If you have updated existing code, verify that the existing tests cover the changes you have made and add/modify tests if needed.
+Add docstrings if necessary.
 4. Ensure that tests pass.
-5. Ensure that your code conforms to the coding standard by either using the git hook (see instructions below) or by executing the command `uv run ruff format` prior to committing your code.
+5. Ensure that your code conforms to the coding standard by executing the command `uv run ruff format` prior to committing your code.
+6. Ensure that any documentation is updated in `docs/`.
+See [Documentation](#documentation) below.
-6. Commit your code and create your Pull Request.
+7. Commit your code and create your Pull Request.
 Please specify in your Pull Request what change you have made and please specify if it relates to any existing issues.

 ## Project Setup

 After you have forked the code and cloned it to your machine, run `uv sync` to install all dependencies (for the package and for development). `uv` will also maintain a virtual environment for you automatically.

 ## Code Formatting